 - Four factories in different states of preservation;

-- This can be connected to the tail to Lagoa do Fogo.
+- This can be connected to the trail to Lagoa do Fogo.

 - Enjoy a swim at the beach (Praia de Água D'Alto, Grande) after the hike, enjoying lunch at the beach bar.